 San Marcos is located about 6 miles inland from the ocean and about 30 miles from downtown San Diego.
 The community covers about 24 square miles and, as of the 2017 census, had about 96,000 residents.
 Census data also indicate a fairly diverse population.

-San Marcos, because of its inland location, tends to offer a warmer climate than Carlsbad, although the west side of San Marcos gets some of the same coastal climate (marine layer, ocean breezes, cooler temperatures).
+San Marcos, because of its inland location, tends to offer a warmer climate than Carlsbad.
+The west side of San Marcos, however, gets some of the same coastal climate (marine layer, ocean breezes, cooler temperatures).

 San Marcos is a mix of residential and commercial areas, as well as undeveloped space.
-The 78 freeway provides easy access inland to Escondido and the 15 (north to Riverside County, south to San Diego) and west to Oceanside, the 5 freeway, the coast and the beaches.
+The 78 freeway provides easy access inland to Escondido and the 15 (north to Riverside County, south to San Diego).
+Or west to Oceanside, the 5 freeway, the coast and the beaches.
 San Marcos is home to California State University – San Marcos and Palomar College.

-The largest, and newest, housing area in San Marcos is San Elijo Hills, a master planned community located on the southwestern edge of town.
-Other well known neighborhoods include Santa Fe Hills, Discovery Hills, Discovery Meadows, Twin Oaks Valley, Rancho Dorado and the golf resort/residential community of Lake San Marcos, that includes a 55+ residential area.
-And the area around Cal State San Marcos continues to grow and change, with new commercial and residential areas (e.g., new homes at Rancho Tessoro).
+The largest, and newest, housing area in San Marcos is San Elijo Hills.
+San Elijo Hills is a master planned community located on the southwestern edge of town high in the hills.
+Other well known neighborhoods include Santa Fe Hills, Discovery Hills, Discovery Meadows, Twin Oaks Valley, and Rancho Dorado.
+The golf resort/residential community of Lake San Marcos, that includes a 55+ residential area.
+And the area around Cal State San Marcos continues to grow and change, with new commercial and residential areas (e.g., newer homes at Rancho Tessoro).

-The San Marcos real estate market offers a range of housing including apartments, condos, attached and detached homes, several 55+ communities, and assisted living facilities, with some new construction in the San Elijo Hills area and by the university at Rancho Tessoro.
+The San Marcos real estate market offers a range of housing including apartments, condos, attached and detached homes.
+There are several 55+ communities, and assisted living facilities.
+You will also find some new construction by the university currently being built (2022).

-San Marcos is known for having a large commercial and retail area, with numerous shops, shopping centers, restaurants, and a host of other service and light industrial establishments, especially along San Marcos Boulevard.
-While you won’t find much high-end shopping, you will likely find whatever you need here, with lots of choices – home improvement and remodeling, electronics, appliances, landscaping, clothing, furniture (residential and office, especially along Furniture Row), gardening, cars/trucks, wines and liquor, and much more, as well as many small businesses and non-profit organizations.
+San Marcos is known for having a large commercial and retail area, with numerous shops, shopping centers, and restaurants.
+You’ll find a host of other service and light industrial establishments, especially along San Marcos Boulevard.
+While you won’t find much high-end shopping, you’ll likely find whatever you need here, with lots of choices.
+Examples include home improvement/remodeling, electronics, appliances, landscaping, clothing, furniture, gardening, cars/trucks, wines and liquor.
+There are many small businesses and non-profit organizations, too.